On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: The Value of Sparsity in Algorithm Design

 Given the active set $\mathcal{A}$, the first step of the current iteration of the active set method consists of solving the dual of the linear optimization problem~\eqref{prob:P_A}, which is given by {

-} To simplify the discussion of our algorithm, we assume for now that the optimal objective value of \eqref{prob:D_A} is finite.\footnote{This assumption is relaxed in \S\ref{sec:algorithm:infeas}.} In that case, it follows from strong duality for linear optimization that the optimal objective value of \eqref{prob:D_A} is equal to the optimal objective value of \eqref{prob:ldr_A}.
+} We present how \eqref{prob:D_A} can be efficiently solved by removing redundant constraints in Appendix \ref{app:solveDA}.
+To simplify the discussion of our algorithm, we assume for now that the optimal objective value of \eqref{prob:D_A} is finite (we discuss how to handle infeasible cases in Appendix \ref{sec:algorithm:infeas}).
+In that case, it follows from strong duality for linear optimization that the optimal objective value of \eqref{prob:D_A} is equal to the optimal objective value of \eqref{prob:ldr_A}.
 Moreover, we observe that an optimal linear decision rule for the optimization problem~\eqref{prob:ldr_A} can be obtained by extracting the KKT solutions of the equality constraints $\sum_{k=1}^{K^{\mathcal{A},s}} a^{\mathcal{A},s}_{k,t,j} \zeta^{\mathcal{A},s}_{k,s} = 0$ for all $(t,s,j) \in \mathcal{A}$.
 Hence, if the optimization problem~\eqref{prob:D_A} has a feasible solution, then a feasible solution for the optimization problem~\eqref{prob:ldr} with objective value equal to the optimal objective value of \eqref{prob:ldr_A} can be obtained from solving the linear optimization problem~\eqref{prob:D_A} using the simplex method.\footnote{If the linear optimization problem~\eqref{prob:D_A} is solved using the simplex algorithm, then the KKT solution can be extracted directly from the optimal basis, where $y_{t,s,j}$ is the KKT solution. }